Getting a Mortgage on a Single Brick Construction Home

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

 Nathan Porter

-Reviewer: Nathan Porter
+Reviewed by: Nathan Porter

 Independent Mortgage Advisor

 Here, we investigate if getting a mortgage is more difficult for these properties and why.
-We identify lending criteria you may have to meet and how a broker can prove invaluable for these types of mortgage applications.
+We identify lending criteria you may have to meet and how a broker can prove invaluable for these mortgage applications.

-Can you get a mortgage on a property with single skin construction?
+Can you get a mortgage on a property with single-skin construction?

-Most people purchasing properties with single skin construction need the services of a specialist broker to boost their chances of approval.
+Most people purchasing properties with single-skin construction need the services of a specialist broker to boost their chances of approval.

 Why it can be more difficult